mpi-astronomy/mpia-python-template/README.md

 2. If you are an MPIA employee, do not change the `CODE_OF_CONDUCT.md` file.

 3. You should not have to change `pyproject.toml` (unless you know what you are doing).
 In this setup you do not need to have `setup.py` or `requirements.txt` files.
-If you catch yourself creating these files, you have not followed the instructions.
+All your requirements should be listed in the `setup.cfg` file.
+If you have a more complex package that requires that things happen at installation, you may also need to create a `setup.py` file, but we are going to keep things here simple.

 # Then What?